-Paul repeated the words "according to the Scriptures," twice in verses 3,4 to emphasize the historicity and authenticity of the Scriptures.
+Paul repeated the words, "according to the Scriptures" twice in verses 3,4 to emphasize the historicity and authenticity of the Scriptures.
 But if no one had seen the resurrected Jesus, if there had been no witnesses, how could the resurrection be believed?
 So Paul introduces witnesses who could attest to the truth of Jesus' resurrection.
 They were once clumps of worldly desires, but when they met the Risen Jesus, they were changed into spiritual men.
 The greatest and most indisputable testimony to the resurrection of Jesus is the changed lives of people.

 The resurrected Jesus first appeared to Peter, the top disciple (Mk 1:16; Jn 1:40,41).
-When Jesus called him, he left everything and followed.
-(Mk 1:18; 10:28) He followed Jesus until he made a confession of faith, "You are the Christ" (Mk 8:29).
+When Jesus called him, he left everything and followed (Mk 1:18; 10:28).
+He followed Jesus until he made a confession of faith, "You are the Christ" (Mk 8:29).
 At the time of Jesus' crucifixion, Peter denied him three times and despaired.
 There on the shore of the Sea of Galilee Peter met the Risen Jesus again (Jn 21:12).
 After meeting the Risen Jesus personally, he was changed into a new man, a courageous man of faith.
 He became a witness of the resurrection as a matter of life and death (1Pe 1:3,4).
-How can we meet Risen Jesus?
-We must believe in our hearts that Jesus died for our sins and rose again on the third day.
-Then God can change us into new men and women.

-The Risen Jesus also appeared to the 12 disciples, then to more than 500 brethren at once.
+The Risen Jesus also appeared to the Twelve disciples.
+Then he appeared to more than 500 brethren at the same time.
 Then he appeared to James, one of his disciples.
-He was a man who had a habit of chasing rainbows (Mt 20:20,21; Mk 10:35).
+James was a man who had a habit of chasing rainbows (Mt 20:20,21; Mk 10:35).
 But when he met the Risen Jesus, his inner desires were changed.
-After this, he witnessed to Jesus' resurrection through his martyrdom (Ac 12:2).
+After this, he witnessed to Jesus'

+resurrection through his martyrdom (Ac 12:2).

 Paul, too, met the Risen Jesus.
 He was a scholar, well-versed in the philosophies and in the Jewish Law.
 In his zeal, he persecuted the church of Jesus Christ.
 He approved the stoning of Saint Stephen.
 But on the way to Damascus, he was met by the Risen Jesus.
 At the light of the glory of Jesus, his eyes were blinded for three days.
 On the basis of this experience he claimed that he was one of the apostles.
 When Paul tried to fix himself up to be a great man and be happy, he only became a murderer.
 But when he met the Risen Jesus Christ, he was completely changed into a new man, a spiritual man.
 Paul lived out his life as a forgiven sinner and faithful witness to the resurrection of Jesus.
-From that time on, he only lived by the grace of God.
+From that time on, he lived only by the grace of God.
 He said in verses 9,10, "For I am the least of the apostles and do not even deserve to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and his grace to me was not without effect.
 No, I worked harder than all of them--yet not I, but the grace of God that was with me."
 Paul was abundantly happy, always saying, "But by the grace of God I am what I am."
+How can we meet the Risen Jesus?
+We must believe in our hearts that Jesus died for our sins and rose again on the third day.
+Then God can change each one of us into a new man or a new woman.